ipdk-io/networking-recipe/docs/guides/es2k/running-infrap4d.md

 - [7 Configure Forwarding Rule](#7-configure-forwarding-rule)
 - [8 Send Test Traffic](#8-send-test-traffic)

-This document explains how to install and run the Infrap4d on Intel IPU E2100 hardware.
+This document explains how to install and run `infrap4d` on Intel IPU E2100 hardware.
 It is assumed that you have followed the [Deploying P4 programs guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/es2k/deploying-p4-programs.md) to install the P4 package on FXP during IMC boot-up.